caseymullineaux/caseymullineaux.github.io/_posts/2018-01-30-monitoring-my-solar-system.md

 Add those up, and we're talking roughly **48% efficiency** when compared to the expected estimate.

 Although I'm dealing with averages and estimations, these two values should be close together.
-If I allow say, a +- 50 kWh degree of variance to deal with the inaccuracy, I can still use the amount of variance between these two averages as an indicator of how terrribly my solar generation is performing.
+If I allow say, a +- 50 kWh degree of variance to deal with the inaccuracy, I can still use the amount of variance between these two averages as an indicator of how terribly my solar generation is performing.

 These figures are going to be my reference point for all my data analysis, so I'll call that my **production baseline**.
 I created a new table in the SQL database ..